Activities in Gustavus

 Biking, Hiking & Golf

 Visitors can easily spend a day exploring the Nature Conservancy’s Forelands Preserve, the beach, the dock and the back roads of Gustavus.
 Imagine walking the beach at tide line for many miles, crossing low-tide rivers and following the curve of Icy Strait.
 Gustavus also has trails that lead to river banks, upstream fishing holes, Lake Gustavus and the wild beach at the end of the runway at the airport.
 Many local accommodations provide bikes.
 The flat and open terrain and asphalt surface make for pleasant biking.
 The longest trip, to Bartlett Cove, is under an hour, and other areas around town are just around the corner!

-Gustavus has a clinic, several churches, library, a grocery store, gas station, trade members and skin care.
+Gustavus has a clinic, several churches, library, a grocery store, gas station, trade members including realtors, electricians and our local utilities including our new electric company Alaska Power & Telephone.
 Taxi service is a phone call away.